-- being described is contained in a u32 that immediately follows this byte.
-Following this u32 is an array of (u16, u64) denoting the distribution file name and payload size for each virtual file in this distribution. - 0x0d In-memory shared library.
+- 0x0d In-memory shared library.
 If set, this resource is a shared library and not a Python module.
 The resource name field is the name of this shared library, with file extension (as it would appear in a dynamic binary's loader metadata to indicate a library dependency).
 A u 64 denoting the length in bytes of the shared library data follows.
-This shared library should be loaded from memory. - OxOe Shared library dependency names.
+This shared library should be loaded from memory. - 0x0e Shared library dependency names.
 This field indicates the names of shared libraries that this entity depends on.
 The number of library names is contained in a u16 that immediately follows this byte.
 Following this u16 is an array of u16 denoting the length of the library name for each shared library dependency.
 Each described shared library dependency may or may not be described by other entries in this data structure. - 0x0f Relative filesystem path to Python module source code.
 A u32 holding the length in bytes of a filesystem path encoded in the platform-native file path encoding follows.
 The source code for a Python module will be read from a file at this path. - 0x10 Relative filesystem path to Python module bytecode.
 Similar to the previous except the filesystem path holds Python module bytecode. - 0x11 Relative filesystem path to Python module bytecode at optimization level 1.
 Similar to the previous except for what is being pointed to. - 0x12 Relative filesystem path to Python module bytecode at optimization level 2.
 Similar to the previous except for what is being pointed to. - 0x13 Relative filesystem path to Python extension module shared library.
 Similar to the previous except the file holds a Python extension module loadable as a shared library. - 0x14 Relative filesystem path to Python package resources.
 The number of resources is contained in a u32 that immediately follows.
-Following this u32 is an array of (u16, u32) denoting the resource name and filesystem path to each resource in this package. - 0x15 Relative filesystem path to Python distribution resources. - Defines resources accessed from importlib.metadata APIs.
+Following this u32 is an array of (u16, u32) denoting the resource name and filesystem path to each resource in this package. - 0x15 Relative filesystem path to Python distribution resources.

+Defines resources accessed from importlib.metadata APIs.
 If encountered, the module/package contains distribution metadata describing the package.
 The number of files being described is contained in a u32 that immediately follows this byte.
-Following this u32 is an array of (u16, u32) denoting the distribution file name and filesystem path to that distribution file. - 0x16 Is Python module flag.
+Following this u32 is an array of (u16, u32) denoting the distribution file name and filesystem path to that distribution file.

+- 0x16 Is Python module flag.
 If set, this resource contains data for an importable Python module or package.
-Resource data is associated with Python packages and is covered by this type. - 0x17 Is builtin extension module flag.
+Resource data is associated with Python packages and is covered by this type. - 0x17 Is built extension module flag.
 This type represents a Python extension module that is built in (compiled into) the interpreter itself or is otherwise made available to the interpreter via PyImport\Inittab such that it should be imported with the builtin importer. - 0x18 Is frozen Python module flag.
 This type represents a Python module whose bytecode is frozen and made available to the Python interpreter via the PyImport\FrozenModules array and should be imported with the frozen importer. - 0x19 Is Python extension flag.
 This type represents a compiled Python extension.
 Extensions have specific requirements around how they are to be loaded and are differentiated from regular Python modules. - 0x1a Is shared library flag.
-This type represents a shared library that can be loaded into a process. - 0x1b Is utf-8 filename data flag.
-This type represents an arbitrary filename.
-The resource name is a UTF-8 encoded filename of the file this resource represents.
-The file's data is either embedded in memory or referred to via a relative path reference. - 0x1c File data is executable flag. - If set, the arbitrary file this resource tracks should be marked as executable.
+This type represents a shared library that can be loaded into a process.